Division of Bennelong: 2004 election

-In 2004, for the second time since becoming Prime Minister, Howard came up short of a majority in the first count for the seat.
+In 2004, for the second time since becoming prime minister, Howard came up short of a majority in the first count for the seat.
 He was assured of re-election on the third count, ultimately winning 53.3 percent of the two-party-preferred vote.
-The two-party-preferred vote for the Liberals declined 3.4% in the 2004 election, contrary to a strong national trend to the Coalition (and a particularly strong one to the Coalition in outer-suburban metropolitan seats), making Bennelong a marginal seat at that time, with a margin of just 4.3%.
-The 2006 redistribution pushed this margin slightly further into Labor territory, due to the inclusion of the predominantly working-class and public housing suburb of Ermington in Bennelong's boundaries.
+The two-party-preferred vote for the Liberals declined 3.4% in the 2004 election, contrary to a strong national trend to the Coalition (and a particularly strong one to the Coalition in outer-suburban metropolitan seats), making Bennelong a marginal seat at that time, with a margin of just 4.3 points.
 The Greens increased their vote at this election by 12.34% to 16.37% at this election, owing to the pre-selection of the high-profile Andrew Wilkie as candidate.
+There was also a campaign, led by John Valder, former President of the Liberal Party, and supported by Wilkie, to oppose the re-election of Howard as member for Bennelong in the 2004 Australian federal election, which, if it were successful, would have made him ineligible to be prime minister.